zachgordon25/gitmd/README.md

 1. Grab the second bash command from github, it should be something like `git push -u origin main`

-1. Go back to Github and refresh your page.
-Your README file should now be pushed up from your local repo to your Github repo.
+1. Go back to GitHub and refresh your page.
+Your README file should now be pushed up from your local repo to your GitHub repo.

 ## Interacting with Other People's Repos